varigence/docs/bimlflex/reference-documentation/SnowflakeRemoveStage.md

 # Remove Stage

-Should the Snowflake stage be removed prior to loading the new stage file
+Determines whether the Snowflake stage is removed prior to loading the new stage file.

 Notes:
 * This setting is part of the `Snowflake` settings category.
 * The default value for this setting is `Y`.